What is Tartar?

 Tips For Preventing Tartar Buildup

-Consider scheduling checkups at PMD Dental Care more often than every six months if tartar buildup is something you struggle with.
+If you struggle with tartar buildup, consider scheduling checkups at PMD Dental Care more often than every six months.
 Call today to book your next visit.